-With this convenient, primarily online program, information professionals and academics can earn their Doctor of Philosophy degree with a focus on Library and Information Science, without having to relocate or disrupt their current careers.
-The doctoral program can be completed on a part-time basis with up to eight years total duration.
+With this convenient, primarily online doctoral program, information professionals and academics can earn their PhD degree from Manchester Met without having to relocate to England or disrupt their current careers.
+The doctoral program can be completed on a part-time basis with up to seven years total duration.

 Gateway PhD students focus on their research from the very beginning of the program.
 They conduct original research and receive one-on-one mentoring from faculty who are award-winning scholars, researchers, and educators, representing two continents and a truly international perspective.

-- Doctoral candidate Karen Kaufmann was awarded a Eugene Garfield Doctoral Dissertation Fellowship given by Beta Phi Mu, the international honor society for library and information science and information technology.
+- Stephen Abrams was awarded a Eugene Garfield Doctoral Dissertation Fellowship in July 2021, for his doctoral study, A Communicological Critique of Evaluative Norms for Digital Preservation Success.
+This $3,000 award is given by Beta Phi Mu, the international honor society established to recognize and encourage scholastic achievement among library and information studies students.

 - Dr. Africa Hands, a 2018 Gateway PhD program graduate and currently assistant professor at East Carolina University, received an Early Career Development grant of $213,303 from IMLS.
 She will investigate the ways in which public libraries in Central Appalachia support the college literacy of nontraditional prospective students through information and services.
 More information.